iures/lego/docs/guides/CONTRIBUTING.md

 implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first on our [Angular Material Forum](https://groups.google.com/forum/#!forum/ngmaterial), so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Major Changes** that you wish to contribute to the project should be discussed first on our [Crowdtap CT Forum](https://groups.google.com/forum/#!forum/ngmaterial), so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Changes** can be crafted and submitted to the